 - Leaking gaskets due to improper tightening of cap screws, uneven gasket surfaces or

 faulty gasket installation.

-7. Leaking water pump: Badly worn or deteriorated seals are the cause of leaks at the
+- Leaking water pump: Needless to say badly worn or deteriorated seals are the cause of leaks at the

 pump.
 Premature failure of the pump seals often results from suspended abrasive